emeraldonion/DNS/README.md

 # Anycast Public Recursive Name Server

 The Emerald Onion Anycast Public Recursive Name Server (APRNS) is a public privacy-respecting DNS resolver using modern encrypted DNS protocols (DoT, DoH, and DoQ).
-Per the [legal FAQ](https://emeraldonion.org/faq/), Emerald Onion does not log network information.

 The hostname for all protocols is `dns.emeraldonion.org` and is currently hosted out of Seattle, WA.